QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

    aggregation but are still susceptible to aggregation into a single representative household via ‘non-Gorman' or 'mongrel' aggregation’

-These three alternative types of aggregation have different consequences in terms of how  prices and allocations can be computed
+These three alternative types of aggregation have different consequences in terms of how  prices and allocations can be computed.

 In particular, can prices and an aggregate allocation be computed before the equilibrium allocation to individual heterogeneous households is computed?